photoangell/provejs-jquery/README.md

 ## Prove Events

 Prove is both a consumer and publisher of events.
-The published events are triggered on either the input or the form.
+Events are triggered on either the input or the form.
 However, all prove event listeners are delagated to the form element.
+For example the decorators are event listeners that listen to events on the form element.

 The following events are triggered on the inputs: